-In connection with an AoC application, the PSA conducts audits within selected specialist areas.
-From 4 to 6 June 2019, we carried out an audit of logistics and maintenance management for Deepsea Yantai while it was berthed at CIMC Raffles shipyard in Yantai, China.
+In connection with an AoC application, the PSA conducts audits within selected specialist domains.
+From 21 to 23 May 2019, we carried out an audit of the electrical facilities and technical safety for Deepsea Yantai while it was berthed at the CIMC Raffles shipyard in Yantai, China.

 Non-conformities were identified relating to:

 - The AoC application – inadequate descriptions of modifications

 In addition, improvement points were identified relating to: